Mrgoat-hellking/fcj-workshop-template/content/2-Proposal/_index.md

 The system follows a multi-layer design consisting of six key components:

 Frontend & Security Layer
 Users access the website through Route 53.
-Incoming traffic is protected with AWS WAF and optimized via CloudFront CDN.
+Incoming traffic is protected with AWS WAF and optimized via CloudFront.
 Source code is managed and deployed through GitLab CI/CD using CloudFormation templates.

 API & Compute Layer
 API Gateway routes all requests to AWS Lambda, which handles application logic.
 Cognito manages authentication and access control.